Meet McRae

 That’s when I can help.

-As a Certified Postpartum Doula, I become a temporary, part-time member of your family – meeting your family’s needs and making space for your new family to focus on what matters to them most, so they can enjoy their sweet new addition and thrive through the transition.
+As Postpartum Doulas, we become a temporary, part-time member of your family – meeting your family’s needs and making space for your new family to focus on what matters to them most, so they can enjoy their sweet new addition and thrive through the transition.

-Whether it’s your family’s first new addition or its fifth, I’ll provide the help you need – and deserve – to feel supported, cared for and confident during this time in your life.
+Whether it’s your family’s first new addition or its fifth, we'll provide the help you need – and deserve – to feel supported, cared for and confident during this time in your life.

 That’s when I can help.

-As a Certified Postpartum Doula, I become a temporary, part-time member of your family – meeting your family’s needs and making space for your new family to focus on what matters to them most, so they can enjoy their sweet new addition and thrive through the transition.
+As Postpartum Doulas, we become a temporary, part-time member of your family – meeting your family’s needs and making space for your new family to focus on what matters to them most, so they can enjoy their sweet new addition and thrive through the transition.

-Whether it’s your family’s first new addition or its fifth, I’ll provide the help you need – and deserve – to feel supported, cared for and confident during this time in your life.
+Whether it’s your family’s first new addition or its fifth, we'll provide the help you need – and deserve – to feel supported, cared for and confident during this time in your life.

 Training and Credentials